-For the rehearsal schedule for the current term and other resources please click on THIS TERM
+For the rehearsal and performance schedule and other resources please click on THIS TERM

 Choir members range from administrators to Senior Civil Servants (including a Permanent Secretary!), and from those who have never before sung in a choir or read music, through to highly experienced and talented singers.
 Membership is open to anyone working in Governmental or Parliamentary bodies, and those who are former civil servants.